Nokia lifts long-term profitability target

 The presentations come a day after market leader Ericsson announced plans to cut costs to help it cope with weaker growth prospects in the market.

-Nokia sold its struggling handset business in April to Microsoft in a 5.6 billion euros ($7 billion) (4.46 billion pound) deal that transformed it into an almost pure play network equipment maker.
+Nokia sold its struggling handset business in April to Microsoft in a 5.6 billion euros ($7 billion) deal that transformed it into an almost pure play network equipment maker.

 On Friday it also gave outlook for 2015, saying it expects its networks sales to grow year-on-year with its operating margin in line with the new long-term target.